SridharCR/Breast-Cancer-Predictor/README.md

 ## Directories
 * Data - Data are stored in Comma Separated Values(CSV).
-* Knitted HTMLs - It contains the reports of the research in HTML format.
+* Knitted Files - It contains the reports of the research in HTML,PDF formats.
 * Predictor - It comprises of the web app
 * Data_Analysis_files - System generated figures and other stuff required in RMD.